Frequently Asked Questions

 in addition to those required under premium conversion.

-26 is not taxable, regardless of their dependent status.
+up to age 26 is not taxable, regardless of their dependent status.

 Can I use the Employee Reimbursement

-Account program to pay the qualifying medical expenses of my domestic
+Accounts Program to pay the qualifying medical expenses of my domestic

 partner, his/her dependents or my adult child?